Returns to Apprenticeship Training in Ghana

 Youth unemployment—an acute problem in Sub-Saharan Africa—is an important policy concern.
 This study measured the impact of a government apprenticeship program for youth in Ghana on wages, employment, skills, fertility, migration, and other outcomes.
 Four years after the program was launched, there were limited improvements in labor market outcomes such as total earnings and hours of work.
 The program shifted youth out of wage work and into self-employment, especially women.
 There were some promising patterns among women working in the hairdressing and beauty sectors, but limited effects in garments and construction trades.
 In part this is consistent with the greater training completion rates among hairdressers compared to garments and construction trades who were more likely to still be in training.
 Skills increased and durable assets increased, especially among hairdressers.
 The results suggest that apprenticeship programs can provide youth with skills and transition them into self-employment.
 However, a longer-term follow up would be needed to better estimate the returns in earnings from the program.

 Apprenticeship training with private-sector firms has the potential to cost-effectively expand labor market opportunities for young people by providing them with relevant on-the-job experience and market-ready skills.
 However, evidence on the impact of apprenticeship training is limited, and open questions remain about its effectiveness.
-In Ghana, as in other poor countries, productivity (and likely, training ability) varies greatly across businesses.
+In Ghana, as in other low- and middle-income countries, productivity (and likely, training ability) varies greatly across businesses.
 In addition, providers of on-the-job training may focus on firm-specific, rather than general, skills.
 Firms may also seek to retain apprentices at a skill level that is profitable for the business but makes them less than employable elsewhere.

 Context of the evaluation

-In 2012, 26 percent of people in Ghana between the ages of 15 and 24 were unemployed.3 These employment challenges are driven in part by limited labor market skills among Ghanaian youth.
+In 2012, 26 percent of people in Ghana between the ages of fifteen and 24 were unemployed.3 These employment challenges are driven in part by limited labor market skills among Ghanaian youth.
 The skills deficit in Ghana is partly driven by an education system in which a large number of students fail to progress beyond junior high school.
 Access to senior high school is based on performance in national examinations and places are often limited: in 2011/2012, only 50 percent of qualified students transitioned to senior high school, and the gross enrollment ratio for senior high school was only 37 percent.4 The gross enrollment ratio in public technical and vocational training institutions was just 3.5 percent.
 Limited capacities at schools and training institutions, combined with costly fees, prevent many young people from furthering their education and improving their skills.

 The National Apprenticeship Program (NAP) is a training program initiated by the Council for Technical and Vocational Education and Training (COTVET), and implemented by district-level coordinators of the Ghana Education Service, in close partnership with craft-specific trade associations.